syyePhenomenol/RandoMapMod/README.md

     - Toggle showing each pool of pins on/off.
     - "Group by": Toggle the pools to be grouped by location, or by item (spoiler).
 - "More Pin Options":
-    - "Cleared Locations": Toggle showing pins for all cleared locations
+    - "Cleared Locations": Toggle showing pins between all cleared locations/persistent locations/neither.
-    - "Persistent Items": Toggle showing pins for persistent items, even when cleared
     - "Indicate Reachable": Toggle indicating (by shading and shrinking pins) if locations are reachable in logic or not
+    - "Q Marks": Toggle between normal and question mark pins.
+Check out the [Map Legend](./MAPLEGEND.md) for more details on each style.
+- "Pathfinder Options":
+    - "Route Compass": Toggle showing the route compass when a path is selected.
+    - "Route Text": Toggle the route to be displayed in-game to full/next transition only/off.
+    - "Off Route": Toggle behaviour when going off-route to keep route/cancel route/reevaluate route.
 - "Misc.
 Options":
     - "Show Area Names": Toggle showing area names on the world map
     - "Show Next Areas": Toggle showing names/arrows for adjacent map areas on the quick map